Altgeld Gardens Homes: Issues

 In 2017, the Trump administration proposed a 31% budget cut for the Environmental Protection Agency, which would lay off 19% of the current workforce.
 Without proper funding, the EPA cannot fund programs aimed to lower carbon emissions to reduce the impact on climate change and protect air and water quality.
 Programs aimed to clean up regional pollution such as Lake Michigan bordering Chicago would lose an estimated $427 million for spending.
 Superfund site program funding would drop from $762 million to $330 million.
 The EPA's enforcement division would also see a 31% cut, rendering a loss for environmental justice pursuits as the enforcement division has the power to fine companies that pollute.
 In addition to budget cuts, Head of the EPA Scott Pruitt has proposed to remove the environmental justice program within the EPA.

 Without the help of the EPA, the community is left to collect data to show proof of health burdens and the need for policy change.

 On December 19, 2018, the Federal Lead Action Plan was unveiled that provides a model for reducing childhood lead exposures.
-The Plan is under the President's Task Force on Environmental Health Risks and Safety Risks to Children, which was issued by President Clinton through Executive Order 13045 in April 1997 There is an emphasis on childhood health due to the neurological, immunological, and digestive development during these critical years.
+The Plan is under the President's Task Force on Environmental Health Risks and Safety Risks to Children, which was established by President Clinton through Executive Order 13045 in April 1997 There is an emphasis on childhood health due to the neurological, immunological, and digestive development during these critical years.
 Exposure to lead can have long-term consequences, and children have high risks of exposure.
 Minority children, in particular, are disproportionately burdened of lead exposures.
 The goals are to: